vladkorotnev/traktor-obs-relay/readme.md

 ## Demo video

-Check this small [video on YouTube](https://www.youtube.com/watch?v=KKy2x2GCP5A), or have a look at my debut set for Anison Hijack [also on YouTube](https://youtu.be/hcdWe641rPE) which makes use of all available widgets at the time.
+Have a look at the [DJ Set Showcase](https://github.com/vladkorotnev/traktor-obs-relay/wiki/Set-Showcase) of this software!

 ## Core architecture